MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 Another limitations is that VIII convocation is far from being over, so found coalitions will change over time and do not represent.

-## 7. Implications
+### Implications

-This research can serve as starting point for a more detailed research.
-Certainly, an expert interview could help to identify a lot of the cofounders and missed connections.
+This research can serve as starting point for a more detailed study.
+Certainly, an expert interview could help to identify a lot of the co-founders and missed connections.
 An interview with the participants could reveal a lot about the dynamics and insides of the Duma life.
 Further research could also focus on the dynamics of these clusters as more deputies joining the policymaking process.